 Comments from Expert Advisory Committee

-- In penicillin allergy use clarithromycin if doxycycline contraindicated.
+- In penicillin allergy doxycycline preferred choice.

-- Azithromycin should not be used for the prevention of exacerbations of COPD except under the direction of a respiratory physician.
+- Azithromycin should not be used for prophylaxis / prevention of exacerbations of COPD except under the direction of a respiratory physician.

 The HSE Health A-Z website provides patient information on many hundreds of conditions and treatments.